 Craig Bouchard was the guest of Gov. Matt Bevin at the Governor’s Local Issues Conference here at the Galt House Thursday, sitting for an interview before attendees conducted by Bevin.

-At Bevin’s urging, the General Assembly approved $10 million in tax incentives and a $15 million stock investment in Braidy Industries to lure the plant to South Shore in Greenup County.
+At Bevin’s urging, the General Assembly approved $10 million in tax incentives and a $15 million stock investment in Braidy Industries to lure the plant to East Park in Greenup County.

 But Bouchard told Bevin and the crowd on hand Thursday, including an ebullient Greenup County Judge/Executive Bobby Carpenter, that he envisions a plant where highly skilled workers will earn high wages and bonuses and help create a state-of-the-art rolling mill.